-Draft regulation 29 Maintaining Commercial Production
+Maintaining Commercial Production

-1. The Contractor shall maintain Commercial Production in accordance with the exploitation contract and the Plan of Work annexed thereto and these Regulations.
-A Contractor shall, consistent with Good Industry Practice, optimize the recovery of the Minerals removed from the Mining Area at rates contemplated by the Feasibility Study.

-2. The Contractor shall notify the Secretary-General if it:
+- 1. The Contractor shall maintain Commercial Production in accordance with the exploitation contract and the Plan of Work annexed thereto and these Regulations.
+A Contractor shall, consistent with Good Industry Practice, optimize the recovery of the Minerals removed from the Mining Area at rates contemplated by the Feasibility Study. - 2.
+The Contractor shall notify the Secretary-General if it:

-(a) Fails to comply with the Plan of Work; or

-(b) Determines that it will not be able to adhere to the Plan of Work in future.
+- (a) Fails to comply with the Plan of Work; or - (b) Determines that it will not be able to adhere to the Plan of Work in future.

-Draft regulation 30 Reduction or suspension in production due to market conditions
+Reduction or suspension in production due to market conditions